observatorium/api/README.md

     	The log format to use.
 Options: 'logfmt', 'json'. (default "logfmt") -log.level string
     	The log filtering level.
-Options: 'error', 'warn', 'info', 'debug'. (default "info") -metrics-query-endpoint string
+Options: 'error', 'warn', 'info', 'debug'. (default "info") -metrics.query.endpoint string
-    	The endpoint which to make queries against for metrics.
+    	The endpoint against which to query for metrics.
-  -metrics-write-endpoint string
+  -metrics.write.endpoint string
-    	The endpoint which to make write requests against for metrics.
+    	The endpoint against which to make write requests for metrics.
+  -proxy.buffer-count int
+    	Maximum number of of reusable buffer used for copying HTTP reverse proxy responses. (default 2048) -proxy.buffer-size-bytes int
+    	Size (bytes) of reusable buffer used for copying HTTP reverse proxy responses. (default 32768)
 ```